The Hexablock: a domain associated with the $\mu$-synthesis in $M_2(\mathbb C)$: The -hexablock

-\chapter{The $\mu$-hexablock}
+\section{The $\mu$-hexablock}

 The motivation for this work is to identify a new instance of the inherently challenging $\mu$-synthesis problem that is suitable for a more tractable analysis.
-This chapter serves as an initial step in this endeavor, wherein we introduce the $\mu$-hexablock, a subset of $\mathbb{C}^4$ closely related to the $\mu$-synthesis problem in $M_2(\C)$.
-Recall from Chapter \ref{ch_intro} that $\mu$ denotes a cost function on $M_n(\C)$ given by
+This section serves as an initial step in this endeavor, wherein we introduce the $\mu$-hexablock, a subset of $\mathbb{C}^4$ closely related to the $\mu$-synthesis problem in $M_2(\C)$.
+Recall from Section \ref{ch_intro} that $\mu$ denotes a cost function on $M_n(\C)$ given by